EKAIMENYI/PLPBasicGitAssignment/README.md

 git init: I initialized a Git repository in my project directory.
 This command sets up a new Git repository or reinitializes an existing one.

-git remote add origin https://github.com/EKAIMENYI/PLPBasicGitAssignment: I tried to add a remote repository named "origin" with the specified URL.
-However, I encountered an error stating that the remote "origin" already exists.

 git commit -m "first commit": I tried to commit my changes with the commit message "first commit".
 However, Git reported that there were no changes to commit and my working tree was clean.

 git add .: I staged all changes in the current directory and its subdirectories for the next commit.
 This command adds all modified and new files to the staging area.